Environmental Sustainability

 Use of Renewable Energy

-SOLAR regards increasing the use of renewable energy as an important development strategy to reduce greenhouse gas emissions and continues to expand our solar photovoltaic system in our plant areas to promote renewable energy.
-We hadve installed solar panels with a peak power of 513.06 kWp on the roofs of Solar Park and ESTP Plant.
-Our PV system generated 320,182 kWh of power in 2023 and reduced 158 tonnes of carbon dioxide emissions.
-Furthermore, we installed solar panels with a peak power of 97.98 kWp at the motorcycle parking shed of TTIP Plant by the end of 2022.
-Since they did not start generating electricity in 2023, they were not included in the scope of this statistical analysis.
+SOLAR regards increasing the use of renewable energy as an important development strategy to reduce greenhouse gas emissions and continues to expand our solar photovoltaic systems in our plant areas to promote renewable energy.
+We have installed solar panels with a total capacity of 713 kWp across three plants in Taiwan.
+In 2024, our PV systems generated 517,525 kWh of power and reduced 245 tonnes of carbon dioxide emissions.

-• In 2023, SOLAR has made a new investment in solar photovoltaic systems, with the investment amount exceeding NT$25 million.
+• In 2024, SOLAR has made a new investment in solar photovoltaic systems, with the investment amount exceeding NT$95 million.

 • ISO 50001 Certificate